 - No time for weekly therapy?

-- Marriage/Relationship in a crisis?
+- Marriage/Relationship in crisis mode?

-- Resolve conflict, work through affairs, increase sexual intimacy, improve communication in your relationship.
+- Resolve conflict, work through affairs, increase sexual intimacy, improve communication

 What is a Couples Intensive?

-An intensive is an in-depth intervention to create dramatic and long-lasting shifts in your relationship where you acquire valuable tools needed to move you forward with creating the life you want with your partner and resolve conflict more effectively.
+An intensive is an in-depth intervention to create dramatic and long-lasting shifts in your relationship where you acquire valuable tools needed to move you forward creating the life you want with your partner and resolve conflict more effectively.

 We can focus on special issues and problem areas such as: